Dawn33333/arsph-mpi/README.md

 The files are organized as follows:

+- `examples/kelvin-helmholtz/full-simulation/`
+  Contains the complete physical simulation of the Kelvin-Helmholtz instability problem from initialization to the final simulation time.
+  This run reproduces the full time evolution presented in the manuscript.

 - `examples/kelvin-helmholtz/strong/`
   Contains executables for the strong scaling test with a fixed problem size.
   Separate subdirectories are provided for different MPI core counts